Can You Rent an Apartment With No Credit Check?

 1. Search For Month to Month Rentals

 Apartments that rent month-to-month are often more forgiving than apartments that sign a year or half-year lease.
 That’s because a lease can make it difficult for your landlord to evict residents for non-payment.
 But, month-to-month rentals have fewer barriers to eviction.

 You’re taking on a little more risk, but also reducing your landlord’s risk.
 Plus, regular payment on your bills (including rent) while in a month-to-month apartment can start building your credit score again.

-2. Check Smaller Rental Companies and Private Landlords
+2. Look For Smaller Rental Companies and Private Landlords

 Large rental companies often have less flexibility when it comes to credit requirements because they have to reduce their overall risk, not just the risk of a single apartment.
 If you look for smaller rental companies and privately owned apartments first, you’re more likely to find someone who can work with you, regardless of your credit.
 Some private landlords won't even run a credit check at all.